c00p75/appointment-app-frontend/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need: any web-browser.

 ### Setup

-This API is consumed by its front-end counterpart [front-end](https://github.com/c00p75/appointment-app-backend)
+This API is consumed by its front-end counterpart [back-end](https://github.com/c00p75/appointment-app-backend)

+- Check the instructions to connect to the database in the [back-end](https://github.com/c00p75/appointment-app-backend) repo

 Clone this [repo](https://github.com/c00p75/appointment-app-frontend.git) to your desired folder.